linwumeng/linwumeng.github.io/_posts/2014-09-04-how-do-i-create-this-blog.md

 ---
-layout: post
 title: "How do I create this blog?"
-description: ""
+categories:
-category: lessons
+  - lessons
 tagline: "Supporting tagline"
-tags: [intro, beginner, jekyll, tutorial]
+tags:
+  - intro
+  - beginner
+  - jekyll
+  - tutorial
-excerpt_separator: <!--more-->
+excerpt_separator: "<!--more-->"
 ---
 ## Preface
 I create this blog to record how I grow as my study.
 By study ways to create a blog, I choose the solution of publishing blog by Jekyll on Github.
 This solution wins for it is easy to build up and maintain in the future.